mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **RAPPELLING**

 Rappelling is a gear-aided descent at near free-fall speed.
 This technique requires a `Free-Fall + Body [Physical] (12)` Success Test.
 So long as you have the proper gear and training, you can brake at any point in the descent, slow your speed, and land safely.
-Rappelling expends a Simple Action, during which you fall at a rate of 20 yards per Combat Turn.
+Rappelling expends a Minor Action, during which you fall at a rate of 20 yards per Combat Turn.
 Rappelling characters can increase the number of yards descended during that same Combat Turn by 1 for each net effect beyond the threshold on the Free-Fall Test.
-If you take another Simple Action in the same phase, such as firing a weapon, you get a –2 modifier to both that action and the Free-Fall Test.
+If you take another Minor Action in the same phase, such as firing a weapon, you get a –2 modifier to both that action and the Free-Fall Test.
 Stopping requires another Free-Fall Test with the same threshold.
 On an unsuccessful test, you don’t slow down and may take damage if you hit the ground at speed (Falling Damage).

 **CLIMBING FAILURES AND GLITCHES**